Alzbetko/ScriptureFilters/README.md

 ## INSTALLATION STEPS
 - copy content of bin folder (not the folder) into ~/bin
 - perform chmod +x ~/bin/bref
-- open bin/books/Ekumenicky.txt is placeholder.
-Open it and download content from internet and replace placeholder with real content, keep file name.
+- replace bin/books/Ekumenicky.txt The file is just placeholder.
+Open it and read content.
+  Download content from internet and replace placeholder with downloaded file, keep file name.

 ## USAGE